Home

 Researching best and evolving practice

-We have engaged a consultant to compile research and examples from across the globe as inspiration for us to build on in the key areas of; community decision making structures, utilising endowments for impact, trends in collaborative giving, and emerging approaches for taking a generational approach to strategy and impact measurement.
+We engaged a consultant to compile research and examples from across the globe as inspiration for us to build on in the key areas of; community decision making structures, utilising endowments for impact, trends in collaborative giving, and emerging approaches for taking a generational approach to strategy and impact measurement.

 Leadership of our Board